bfenetworks/bfe/docs/en_us/operation/command.md

 * -h

-Display help infomation and exit.
+Display help information and exit.
 By default, this flag is set false.